Pseudo-rotations vs. Rotations: Pseudo-rotations vs. rotations

-Next, observe that, by the hypotheses of the theorem, the sets $A_i$ are disjoint for all $i$.
+Next, recall that by \eqref{eq:distinct-again} the sets $A_i$ are disjoint for all $i$.
 Fix $j$.
 By \eqref{eq:spec-equal}, each set $A_i$ with $i\neq j$ is mapped one-to-one into $B_j$ and the images are also disjoint.
 Since $|B_j|<n$ and the number of the sets $A_i$ with $i\neq j$ is $n$ we see that one of the sets $A_i$ must be empty.
 Moreover, since this is true for every $j$, there must be at least two such sets.
+Indeed, assume that there is only one such set, say, $A_{0}=\emptyset$ but $|A_i|\geq 1$ when $i= 1,\ldots, n$.
+Then